Vico Sotto: COVID-19 pandemic

+Upon the report of the first local case of COVID-19 in Pasig on March 9, 2020, Sotto ordered city officials to implement the guidelines of the Department of Health and the World Health Organization in preventing the spread of the virus, including contact tracing, organizing response teams, disinfecting public spaces, and the cancellation of all public events and gatherings.
+He subsequently declared a state of calamity on March 15, following the confirmation of a fatality and six more cases.

+Following the imposition of the enhanced community quarantine in Luzon, Sotto implemented a nightly curfew with safeguards for citizens' rights, penalties for hoarding essential goods, enabled rigorous disinfection efforts aided by drones, distributed welfare packages, and arranged for the conversion of private establishments as quarantine facilities.
+Sotto also maintained that city hall employees would remain paid during the lockdown, but the city government would operate on minimum staff to ensure the continuity of frontline services.

+To prepare for the first school opening under the lockdown, Sotto raised P1.2 billion to provide tablets and laptops to its public school students in elementary, junior and senior high school, and their teachers.

 Transportation initiatives during the Luzon quarantine

 Sotto's administration also executed a number of transportation initiatives during the enhanced community quarantine.
 Most of these were generally praised, including the deployment of Pasig's fleet of buses to service essential workers, and the lending of "Pasig Bike Share" bicycle units to health workers and other frontline personnel.

-One initiative that was questioned during the early days of the quarantine was that Pasig initially allowed limited motorized tricycle (tricycle) trips for people with legitimate reasons to commute, such as chemotherapy and other health issues.
+One initiative that was questioned during the early days of the quarantine was that Pasig initially allowed limited tricycle trips for people with legitimate reasons to commute, such as chemotherapy and other health issues.
 This was done on the basis of Pasig risk analysis, which determined that more residents would experience more severe health complications if they were deprived of transport services.
 Sotto thus went on national media pleading to the national government that an exception be made for Pasig's tricycles, based on the studies.
 However, on March 19, 2020, the national government informed Sotto that they insisted all forms of public transport, including tricycles, would be banned.
 Sotto immediately responded that Pasig would stop allowing tricycles to ply their routes.

 In response to media coverage of this, private companies began donating vehicles such as Community Managed Electric Transport (COMET) bus units to augment Pasig's fleet of free rides that can be offered to the public.
 The city was eventually able to acquire e-tricycles, which were specifically assigned to provide free transportation for Pasig residents who had health and hospitalization needs such as dialysis or chemotherapy – the residents which the risk assessment determined would be endangered by the ban on tricycles.